 Surely, one couldn’t be an oceanographer without going to sea?
 But that wasn’t the case for women in the 1950s.
 In 1954, an earnest biology graduate student named Roberta Eike became aware of Woods Hole Oceanographic Institution (WHOI) while on scholarship with the Marine Biological Laboratory in Woods Hole, Massachusetts.
-She became a Radcliffe student and took a chance to work with George Clark, a life-long WHOI authority on marine ecology and pioneer in instrumentation.
+She became a Radcliffe student and took a chance to work with George Clarke, a life-long WHOI authority on marine ecology and pioneer in instrumentation.
 In her second summer, after appealing to R. Adm.
 Edward Smith, Alfred Redfield, and Clarke to conduct her necessary research at sea, Eike was denied access to the sea again and again.
 Unable to research at sea, Eike felt the future of her research, Fellowship, and career were at risk.
 So, on July 16, 1956, she took a chance.

 On what seemed a routine morning, Roberta Eike gathered “oranges, peaches, cookies, a change of socks and clothing, a green cloth bag with jars to collect plankton” and boarded CARYN, taking up quarters in the bilge with the engine and extra stores.
 After several hours, and rolling seas Roberta left her hiding spot and emerged – sick- where she was found by the captain, Bob Munns.